Our Mummy Makeovers are performed under General Anaesthetic in hospital. The hospital stay is a total of four to five nights.

-To start exploring your options, you may like to book a $50 Vectra 3D surgery simulation with our Practice Manager Jessica.
+To start exploring your options, you may like to book a $100 Vectra 3D surgery simulation with our Practice Manager Jessica.
 During this appointment you will be able to see what a breast augmentation, lift or reduction could look like on your own body.
-While it does not simulate tummy tucks, many of our patients have still appreciated being able to see what the breast component of their transformation may appear.
+While it does not simulate tummy tucks, many of our patients have still appreciated being able to see how the breast component of their transformation may appear.

 For women requiring a breast reduction and lift, and a tummy tuck:

 From $35,400 total cost (for Top Gold cover insured patients) including the surgeon’s fee, hospital stay, anaesthetist’s fee, garments, LED light therapy for scar minimisation and follow up visits.

 From $46,500 total cost If you you do not qualify for a Medicare item number or don't have Top Gold cover private health insurance.

 For women requiring a breast augmentation, and a tummy tuck:

 From $30,000 total cost (for Top Gold cover insured patients) including the surgeon’s fee, hospital stay, anaesthetist’s fee, garments, LED light therapy for scar minimisation and follow up visits.

 From $38,000 total cost If you you do not qualify for a Medicare item number or don't have Top Gold cover private health insurance.

 Please note for insured patients - you must have Top Gold cover to be covered for these procedures.
 Many patients believe they are covered as they have had insurance for years but due to changes to the private health insurance industry in recent years, it is generally not sufficient to provide cover for these procedures.